 Palm trees swaying in the wind, crystal turquoise seas and seemingly endless stretches of talcum-powder-fine-white sand beaches, plus a distinctively laid-back way of life characterise this beautiful island.
-Boracay offers everything from golf, trekking, sailing and water sports – such as windsurfing and scuba diving – to great hotels, gourmet restaurants and festivals.
+Boracay offers everything from golf, trekking, sailing and water sports (like windsurfing and scuba diving) to great hotels, gourmet restaurants and festivals.
 Plus, of course, its fabulous beaches – including White Beach, voted among the finest in the world.
-By night, it turns into one big tropical party venue, with nightclubs vying for attention and discos held directly on the beach.

-Cagayan de Oro is a modern, multi-cultural city that lies on the northern shores of Mindanao Island.
+Cagayan de Oro is a modern, multi-cultural city that lies on the northern shores of Mindanao Island of the Philippines.
 It has gourmet restaurants, fine hotels and is the shopping capital of the island.
 Known as the "city of golden friendship" because of the hospitable nature of the kagayanons, Cagayan de Oro always offers a special welcome to visitors, wherever they may come from.

 Often called the “queen of the south,” Cebu, the country’s oldest city has now become its favourite tourist destination.
-With a keen choice of historical sights, long stretches of white sand beaches, excellent year-around scuba and water sport action, choice of dining, exciting nightlife and, of course, the famous warm hospitality it’s no surprise that visitor numbers, new hotels and tourist attractions are increasing.
+With a keen choice of historical sights, long stretches of white sand beaches, excellent year-round scuba and water sport action, choice of dining, exciting nightlife and, of course, the famous warm hospitality, it’s no surprise that visitor numbers, new hotels and tourist attractions are increasing.

 The Philippine capital is Asia’s best-kept secret.
 The capital of the Orient’s only catholic country seems somehow out of place, vibrant with Latin American or Caribbean undertones.
 Music and dancing are everywhere, and the smiles and laughter rival Bangkok’s in their warmth and enthusiasm.
 Manila’s intense historical influences – Spanish religion and American consumerism – have led to the saying that the capital has spent “400 years in a convent and 50 in Hollywood.”
 The result is a city of extremes ready to delight the unsuspecting traveller.